Family believes woman was murdered during deployment - NewsBreak

 “They said, ‘We’re sorry to inform you that your daughter has committed suicide by suffocation.’
 And I said, ‘How do you suffocate yourself?
 How can you possibly suffocate yourself?’ mother Heather Montgomery said.

-Rodney Montgomery, Denisha’s father, said he knows his daughter would never kill herself.
+Rodney Montgomery, Denisha’s father, said he knew his daughter would never kill herself.

-The Army released a statement five days later confirming Montgomery was found unresponsive in her barracks and said “the incident is currently under investigation by the U.S. Army criminal investigation division.”
+The Army released a statement five days later confirming Montgomery was found unresponsive in her barracks and said: “the incident is currently under investigation by the U.S. Army criminal investigation division.”21-year-old man dead in south Wichita shooting

 “It doesn’t make any sense.
 How are you still investigating when you prematurely said she committed suicide?
 That tells me that you’ve already have a determination,” said Tomeka Light, Denisha’s aunt.